Students in the MS in Computer Science program at MIU love Professor Somesh Rao’s courses. But don’t just take our word for it!

 His hands-on, practical approach to effective project management is much appreciated by students:

 “Big thank you for the clear, focused knowledge provided by your course.
-I put it in practice every day at my internship job.” — I.T. (from Moldova)
+I put it in practice every day at my practicum job.” — I.T. (from Moldova)

 Technical Coaching for internship interview success